yugu-stat/yugu-stat.github.io/_pages/about.md

 News
 ======
+- [10/2023] Our paper on semiparametric inference with interval-censored multi-state data was accepted by Biometrika.
 - [08/2023] I graduated from UNC and started my appointment at HKU.
 - [07/2023] I gave a talk at ICSA 2023 China Conference and won the travel award.
 - [03/2023] I gave a talk at ENAR 2023 Spring Meeting.